goodrobots/devFrame/docs/_docs/14-receiver-gps-sensors.md

 ### 3.2 Install TFMini

-- Use (2) #4 x 3/8in pan head screws to attach the TFMini Mout to the rear box end.
+- Use (2) #4 x 3/8in pan head screws to attach the TFMini Mount to the rear box end.
 See image below for mounting location.

 ![TFMini Installed]({{ site.baseurl }}/assets/images/gps-sensors/tfmini-installed.jpeg){: width="80%" .align-center}